 Rhode Island, as part of the US Climate Alliance, is proposing action to reduce certain HFCs and HFC blends that have a high global warming potential and pose a higher overall risk to human health and the environment.
 The draft regulation proposes to adopt specific SNAP prohibitions for HFCs in air conditioning and refrigeration equipment, aerosol propellants, and foam end-uses.

-The draft regulation focuses on reducing the use of HFCs starting in 2021 and include the sale, installation, manufacturing, and commercial use of certain refrigerants in new or retrofitted food refrigeration equipment, large air conditioning equipment (or chillers), and vending machines as well as prohibitions on substances used in foams and as aerosol propellants in new consumer products.
+The proposed regulation focuses on reducing the use of HFCs starting in 2022 and include the sale, installation, manufacturing, and commercial use of certain refrigerants in new or retrofitted food refrigeration equipment, large air conditioning equipment (or chillers), and vending machines as well as prohibitions on substances used in foams and as aerosol propellants in new consumer products.

 Hydrofluorocarbons, or HFCs, are greenhouse gases that are thousands of times more powerful than carbon dioxide.
 It makes sense to stop using them when there are alternatives available that are safer for human health and the environment.

 The draft regulation applies to any person who sells, offers for sale, leases, rents, installs, uses, or manufacturers or otherwise cause to be entered into commerce, within the State of Rhode Island any product or equipment that contain restricted HFCs.

 - Notice of Proposed Rulemaking re: Proposed Adoption Prohibition of Hydrofluorocarbons in Specific End Uses (250-RICR-120-05-53)